nangkyeong/prj_COMPATH/README.md

 COMPATH was a team project for a web platform that provides job seekers with more information of Korean companies.

-My role was to make Spring MVC pattern for parts of webservices and to collect and process logs to make datasets for ML for company recommendation system.
+My role was to make Spring MVC pattern for parts of webservices, and to collect and process logs to make datasets for ML for company recommendation system.

 In this repository, you can find 3 features as follows.